clearent/ClearentIdtechIOSFramework/README.md

 clearentVP3300 = [[Clearent_VP3300 alloc]  init];
 [clearentVP3300 init:self clearentBaseUrl:@"http://gateway-sb.clearent.net", @"the public key Clearent gave you"];

+5 - Monitor for device readiness thru the isReady method of the delegate.

-5 - Implement the successfulTransactionToken method.
+6 - Implement the successfulTransactionToken method.
 This method returns a token which represents the credit card and the current transaction request.
 It allows you to submit a payment transaction.
 When a card is processed (swipe or insert/dip of card with an emv chip), the framework will call successfulTransactionToken method when tokenization is successful.

 -(void) successfulTransactionToken:(NSString*) jsonString {
   //This json contains the transaction token.
 See demo app for more details }

-6 - Monitor for errors by implementing the deviceMessage method.
+7 - Monitor for errors by implementing the deviceMessage method.

-7 - When you are ready to process the payment, do a POST against endpoint /rest/v2/mobile/transactions.
+8 - When you are ready to process the payment, do a POST against endpoint /rest/v2/mobile/transactions/sale.
 See demo app for an example (https://github.com/clearent/IDTech_VP3300_Demo)